aditya39/eFishery-Task3-Vibrio-Detectiom/README.md

 ```
 pip install -r requirements.txt
 ```
-4. To run the program, just run this command
+4. To run the program, run this command below on CLI
 ```
 streamlit run app.py
 ```